rolandmueller/bigdata/docker.md

 In VS Code, click on the Source Controll side icon (on the left side).
 Click on the button `Initialize Repository`.

 Now you should see at the Source Controll panel 9 files that are not yet checked in.
 Click on the `+` symbole next to Changes, to stage all files.
 Enter a Commit Message and commit the changes.
-Then publish the branch.
+Then publish the branch to Github.
+Check on Github that the repository is now there.

 # Add a Password to the Database